 - My passions is …

-- I am the lead developer… (I know, sounds like I am making an app or a video game, but this what I do, I develop ideas, resources and strategies to make life ling follower of Jesus.
+- I develop… (I know, sounds like I am making an app or a video game, but this what I do, I develop ideas, resources and strategies to make life ling follower of Jesus.

 I think you get the point.
 How we introduce ourselves paints a picture for people.
 Based on the picture, positive or negative, people desire to join or not join you in your cause or mission.